Addiction is a chronic brain disease.

 The National Institute of Drug Abuse (NIDA) defines addiction as a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.1

 In the United States, 8–10% of people over the age of 12 are addicted to alcohol or other drugs.
-That’s approximately 22 million people.2
+That’s approximately 22 million people.2 (Cigarette smoking is also an addiction that kills people.)

 Addiction is chronic—but it’s also preventable and treatable